 David Hockney is a talented painter, craftsman and set designer.
 He has been on the art scene since the 1960s and is currently enjoying somewhat of a renaissance.

 The painting, by an openly gay artist, depicts the emotional life of gay men – a rare theme in artwork at such a price point.
 It was one of the most admired paintings at Mr Hockney’s retrospective at the Metropolitan Museum of Art.

-Surpassing its predecessor, Balloon Dog by Jeff Koons, the painting broke records as the most expensive work by a living artist, selling for $90,300,00.
+Surpassing its predecessor, Balloon Dog by Jeff Koons, the painting broke records as the most expensive work by a living artist sold at auction, selling for $90,300,00.